Tag archive for: COVID-19

 Replay

-This webinar is intended for practicing general practitioners and emergency physicians, as well as residents in these same specialties.
+This webinar is intended for practicing general practitioners and emergency physicians, as well as residents in those same specialties.

-You can find the replay of this webinar below.
-Here is the secret code: *CtH?6kc
+You can watch the recording of this webinar below.
+Here is the access code: *CtH?6kc

 FacMedMtp-BH

-Reminder of the principles to be applied
+A reminder of the principles to follow

-• WAITING TO TAKE A PCR TEST
+• WAITING FOR THE RESULTS OF A PCR TEST

-If you are waiting to take a PCR test (or waiting for the results), regardless of the reason for taking the test:
+If you are waiting to take a PCR test (or waiting for the results), regardless of the reason for the test:

 • YOU ARE A CONTACT PERSON AT RISK